Avoid 5 Geofencing Pitfalls Common with Mobile Timekeeping

 Thinking about using geofencing in your small business?
 Perhaps you have multiple locations like an office building and a factory.
-Or maybe your employees are assigned to work job sites that change over time.
+Or maybe your employees are assigned to job sites that change over time.
 You may have some staff that now work from home.

 Geofencing provides a great way to easily keep track of where your employees clock in and out each day.
 It can even help when they take breaks and move between sites.
 But watch out for mobile geofencing pitfalls as you work to ensure accurate timekeeping.

 How Does Geofencing Improve Employee Timekeeping?

 Before we jump to potential pitfalls, it is good to review what geofencing is and how it can help you track employee time.

 Geofencing is a type of GPS tracking tied to a targeted location.
-For example, if you signed up online for alerts from your local grocery store, you might get coupons sent to your phone while you are shopping.
+For example, if you signed up for alerts from your local grocery store, you might get coupons sent to your phone while you are shopping.

-You can use this same geofencing concept to verify where your employees clock in and out.
+You can use this same concept to verify where your field service employees punch in for shifts.
 Employees use their mobile phone to clock in and out, which can reduce your need for a physical time clock on site.
 By the way, you can still use a hardware time clock if you need it–there are many options available.

 Geofencing can save time for managers and employees.
 Both will spend less time tracking and verifying timecard data.

-What is Geofence and How Does It Work?
+What is a Geofence and How Does It Work?